eisenzopf/qsip_specification/qsip_v1.0.md

 ### 4.3.
 Size Limits

-Individual QSIP messages sent over reliable QUIC streams SHOULD NOT exceed 64 KiB (65536 bytes) when serialized as UTF-8 JSON.
+Individual QSRP messages sent over reliable QUIC streams SHOULD NOT exceed 64 KiB (65536 bytes) when serialized as UTF-8 JSON.
 Messages exceeding this limit MAY be rejected by the recipient with an `ERROR` message (see Section 9).
 This limit helps prevent excessive buffer allocation and stream blocking.
 Larger data, such as files, SHOULD be transferred using mechanisms suitable for large binary objects (e.g., dedicated QUIC streams or out-of-band HTTP transfers referenced by a URL).

 ## 5. Message Types

-This section defines the standard QSIP message types and their payloads.
+This section defines the standard QSRP message types and their payloads.

 ### 5.1.
 REGISTER